When RBT Certification Doesn’t Go as Planned

 Solution: We know there could be many reasons why you might consider leaving your job, but let’s focus on two:

-- Changing organizations.
-If you’re planning to deliver services as an RBT at another organization, give your current organization plenty of notice so that they can smoothly transition your caseload to other providers.
-And as you already know, you must have another supervisor on record before you start delivering services again.
+• Changing organizations.
+If you’re planning to deliver services as an RBT at another organization, give your current organization plenty of notice so they can smoothly transition your caseload to other providers.
+As you already know, you must have another supervisor on record before you start delivering services again.
 The Supervision Checklist for RBTs details the steps to take when your supervisory relationship is coming to a close.

 Either way, the most important thing to consider is the impact this transition will have on your clients.
-A lack of sufficient notice may negatively impact a client’s service-delivery experience and progress, so please consult the Continuity of Services: Reminders for RBTs document to ensure you get the details right.
+A lack of sufficient notice may negatively impact a client’s service delivery experience and progress, so please consult the Continuity of Services: Reminders for RBTs document to ensure you get the details right.

 Scenario: You were terminated from your job as an RBT.

 Solution: Although this is the last thing you might expect to happen, it’s best to be prepared for anything.
-So, according to the RBT Ethics Code (2.0) (RBT Code), you must submit a self-report to the BACB within 30 days that explains why you were terminated.
-Chances are your supervisor will have already removed you from their BACB account, making your certification inactive.
+According to RBT Ethics Code (2.0) (RBT Code), you must submit a self-report to the BACB within 30 days that explains why you were terminated.
+Chances are your supervisor will have already removed you from their BACB portal account, making your certification inactive.
 What comes after that?
-If you plan to stay in the field, just make sure that you have another supervisor on record before working with clients again.
+If you plan to stay in the field, make sure you have another supervisor on record before working with clients again.

 Scenario: You aren’t sure if you have a supervisor on record with the BACB.

-Solution: When we say that you must have a supervisor “on record” with the BACB, we mean that all of your RBT Supervisors and RBT Requirements Coordinators must list you as a supervisee in their BACB accounts.
-When that information is updated, it’s published on the BACB Certificant Registry so that anyone can verify it.
-So, if you’re unsure, talk to your supervisor(s) to determine who’s responsible for your supervision, and look up your name in the registry to confirm that they’re on record.
+Solution: When we say that you must have a supervisor “on record” with the BACB, we mean your RBT Requirements Coordinator or RBT Supervisor must list you as a supervisee in their BACB portal account.
+When this information is updated, you will be able to see it in the Supervision widget in your BACB portal account.
+Additionally, it’s published on the BACB Certificant Registry so that anyone can verify it.

 Scenario: You don’t have a supervisor anymore, but you want to continue providing services.

 Solution: First, there’s no reason to worry.
-Throughout your journey as an RBT, it won’t be uncommon for your supervisor on record to change.
-It could happen because your supervisor’s transitioning to a different practice setting—or maybe because you are.
+Throughout your journey as an RBT, it’s not uncommon for your supervisor on record to change.
+It could happen because your supervisor is transitioning to a different practice setting—or maybe because you are.
 Regardless, your supervisor should walk you through the transition process.

 Here’s a basic rundown of what to expect:

-When your last RBT Supervisor or RBT Requirements Coordinator removes you from their BACB account, your certification status immediately changes to inactive.
+When your most recent RBT Supervisor or RBT Requirements Coordinator removes you from their BACB portal account, your certification status immediately changes to inactive.
 Remember that you can’t provide services, bill for services, or represent yourself as an RBT until you have another supervisor on record, as their advanced training, education, and expertise are vital to consumer protection.

 If your supervisor is transitioning to a different setting, they probably have another supervisor lined up for you already.
 To be safe, check with one of the supervisors at your organization.
 If you’re transitioning to a different setting, one of the eligible supervisors there will add you as a supervisee before you start working with clients.
-In both scenarios, it’s worth checking the BACB Certificant Registry to confirm that your supervisor is listed accurately.
+In both scenarios, it’s worth checking your BACB portal account to confirm that your supervisor is listed accurately.

 Scenario: It’s the end of the month, and you didn’t meet the supervision requirements.